pranjalv123/SVDquest/README.md

 Alternatively, you can use the Linux version of PAUP*.
 In this case you should run SVDquest with the `--nowine` option.

+If you are running on Windows or using the Linux version of PAUP* on Linux, you can specify a custom PAUP* executable using the --paup-exe option followed by the path to the executable.

 You also need ASTRAL in the same folder as SVDquest.
 So if you are in the folder with the SVDquest executable, Astral/astral.4.7.8.jar (or any other version of ASTRAL) should exist.